 What’s the best advice you’ve ever been given?

 Somebody told me once: “that’s good enough”.
-When I heard that I thought to myself, “nobody’s ever told me that, nobody’s ever said that’s good enough”.
-And good enough was good.
-This was the best advice I’ve ever learned because good enough makes me not try so hard to be great.
+When I heard that, I thought to myself, “nobody’s ever told me that”.
+It was the best advice I’ve ever heard because good enough makes me not try so hard to be great.
 Because what does great really mean?
 It doesn’t mean anything.
-But I know what good enough looks like for me, and because I know that, then I’ll try and work to get there.
+But I know what good enough looks like for me, and because I know that, then I’ll try and work hard to get there.

 What advice would you give to women out there?

 You are everything you know yourself to be.
 You absolutely have permission to go and try the things you want to do.
-I think that’s good enough!
-Just try.
-What’s the worst you can do?
-And maybe bad things will happen, but you know what?
+Just try, what’s the worst you can do?
+Maybe bad things happen, but you know what?
 You’ve tried, it’s an experience.
 And that’s what life’s all about, learning, experiencing and exploring.